Julia Rodgers

 Julia Rodgers is an American attorney and businesswoman.
-She is the founder and chief executive officer of HelloPrenup, an online platform that allows couples to draft state-compliant prenuptial agreements collaboratively.
+She is the co-founder and chief executive officer of HelloPrenup, an online platform that allows couples to draft state-compliant prenuptial agreements collaboratively.
 Rodgers gained national attention after appearing on the television series Shark Tank in 2021, where she and her co-founder secured investment from Kevin O’Leary and guest shark Nirav Tolia.

 Early life and education

 Rodgers earned her undergraduate degree from Simmons College in 2009.
 She received a Juris Doctor from Suffolk University Law School in 2016, where coursework on legal automation influenced her interest in legal technology.

 Career

 After law school, Rodgers practiced family law in Boston.
 In that role she observed the expense and complexity of traditional prenuptial agreements, which motivated her to explore automated alternatives and legal-technology solutions.

 Rodgers founded HelloPrenup in 2021 to provide an online, state-specific prenuptial agreement service that allows both partners to participate in drafting and reviewing the agreement digitally.
 Rodgers and co-founder Sarabeth Jaffe appeared on Shark Tank (season 13, episode 6) in November 2021, securing a deal reportedly worth $150,000 for 30 percent equity.

 Rodgers and HelloPrenup have been discussed in national outlets examining prenup trends and legal technology; for example, The New Yorker cited HelloPrenup as part of a broader trend of increased prenup use among non-wealthy Americans.